cquijanoch/VRTrendVis/README.md

 # Comparing Scatterplot Variants for Temporal Trends Visualization in Immersive Virtual Environments

-This repository contains supplemental material for a research paper **Comparing Scatterplot Variants for TemporalTrends Visualization in Immersive Virtual Environments** by [Carlos Quijano Ch.](mailto:cquijanochavez@gmail.com), [Luciana Nedel](mailto:nedel@inf.ufrgs.br) and [Carla M. D. S. Freitas](mailto:carla@inf.ufrgs.br).
+This repository contains supplemental material for a research paper **Comparing Scatterplot Variants for Temporal Trends Visualization in Immersive Virtual Environments** by [Carlos Quijano Ch.](mailto:cquijanochavez@gmail.com), [Luciana Nedel](mailto:nedel@inf.ufrgs.br) and [Carla M. D. S. Freitas](mailto:carla@inf.ufrgs.br).

-It contains including source code for software used in an experiment (Application) as well as [experimental data and analysis scripts](Analysis).
+It contains including source code for software used in an experiment as well as experimental data and analysis scripts.

 ## Application Source Code